m00shm00sh/kcontainers/README.md

 The `OrNull` variants return `null` instead of throwing `IndexOutOfBoundsException` if indexes are invalid.

+## List compare
+`Iterable<T: Comparable<T>>.compareTo(Iterable<T>)` enables sorting lists of lists by making each list comparable.
+Behavior is not defined when Collections that are not Lists, or Iterables that are not Collections, are used.

 ## ListAsSortedSet (LaSS)
 If the producer of some `List<T>` produces a sorted set, like the output of a database fetch with distinct and ordered elements, we can convert the list to an ordered set view with `.assertIsSortedSet()`.